Thomas-De-Praetere/CrystalMod/README.md

 Enemies give tinny bits of ore when killed to push the player to setup elaborate defenses to grow pentapods and kill them.

+As enemies generate crystals and water is abundant on all planets, so it would be nice to be able to generate eggs for them to transport to other planets and allow them to infest the planet.

 ### Small enemies

 There are only small enemies that spawn.
 They have no intention to